nishimotz/julius/mkbingram/00readme.txt

 OPTIONS
         -nlr  forward_ngram.arpa
            Read in a forward (left-to-right) word N-gram file in ARPA standard format.

         -nrl  backward_ngram.arpa
            Read in a backward (right-to-left) word N-gram file in ARPA standard format.

         -d  old_bingram_file
            Read in a binary N-gram file.

+        -swap
+           Swap BOS word <s> and EOS word </s> in N-gram.

+        -c  from to
+           Convert character code in binary N-gram. ("from", "to" are string that intend character code)

        output_bingram_file
            binary N-gram file name to output.

 EXAMPLES
        Convert a set of forward and backward N-gram in ARPA format into Julius